tmnestor/unified_vision_processor/INTERFACE_LAYER_TESTING_PLAN.md

-# Interface Layer Testing Implementation Plan
+. begin interfac# Interface Layer Testing Implementation Plan

 This document outlines a comprehensive testing strategy for the Interface Layer components in the Unified Vision Processor, targeting areas with currently low test coverage (0-21%).